Graph-based methods for hyperbolic systems of conservation laws using discontinuous space discretizations: High-order method and convex limiting

 \subsection{Minimally stabilizing high-order viscosity}

-The choice of $d_{ij}^{\text{min}}$ for the cases of even and odd polynomial degrees is necessarily different.
-For instance, the usual choice of the Lax--Friedrichs flux of the form $\int_{F} \lambda [\![ u_h ]\!]\ds$, where $\lambda$ is an estimate on the maximum wavespeed between cell interfaces, results in suboptimal convergence rates on spatial discretizations of even polynomial degree \cite{Shu2021, Zheng2023}.
-A computational example is the degradation of third-order accuracy observed for quadratic polynomials ($k = 2$), for instance, when solving the isentropic vortex \cite{Zhang2010, Hest2020, Chan2023}, see Remark \ref{rem:asymptotic_regime}.
-The fact that finite element spaces with even and odd polynomial degrees require different scaling with respect to the mesh size has been known by practitioners for quite some time but it did not receive a proper mathematical analysis until recently~\cite{Shu2021, Zheng2023}. \begin{remark} We note that such a degradation in convergence rates typically manifests only after a sufficiently large number of mesh refinements has been reached.
+The usual Lax--Friedrichs flux of the form $\int_{F} \lambda [\![ u_h ]\!]\phi_i \ds$, where $\lambda$ is an estimate on the maximum wavespeed between cell interfaces, leads to the usual optimal convergence rate $\|u - u_h\|_{L^2(\Omega)} \leq \mathcal{O}(h^{k+\frac{1}{2}})$.
+However, it can be observed experimentally that the behaviour of the Lax--Friedrichs flux is suboptimal for the case of even polynomial degree in the $L^1$-norm.
+For instance, for $k = 2$ when solving the isentropic vortex \cite{Zhang2010, Hest2020, Chan2023} a rate of $\mathcal{O}(h^{2.75})$ can be observed instead of the expected $\mathcal{O}(h^{3.0})$, see Remark \ref{rem:asymptotic_regime}.
+The phenomenon of observing suboptimal convergence rates for even polynomial degrees in the $L^1$ norm has been well known for a while by practitioners but it is rarely commented on in the literature.
+Following an argument in \cite{Zheng2023} we use a different scaling for the cases of odd and even polynomial degrees in order to define a minimally stabilizing high-order viscosity that recovers the optimal rate $\mathcal{O}(h^{k+1})$ in the $L^1$-norm when $k$ is even.

+\begin{remark} We note that such a degradation in convergence rates typically manifests only after a sufficiently large number of mesh refinements has been reached.
 Therefore, in our numerical results (reported in Section~\ref{CompExperiments}) a sufficiently large number of mesh refinements is used to ensure that we have reached an \emph{asymptotic regime}. \end{remark}

 In light of the discussion above, we set $d_{ij}^{\text{min}} := d_{ij}^{\low,n}$ if $\xcoord_i = \xcoord_j$, for the case of \emph{odd} polynomial degree.
 This choice is roughly equivalent the interfacial Lax--Friedrichs flux.
 However, for \emph{even} polynomial degree we adapt the idea outlined in \cite{Zheng2023} and set $d_{ij}^{\text{min}} = \mathcal{O}(h^\frac{1}{2}) d_{ij}^{\low,n}$ if $\xcoord_i = \xcoord_j$.
 However, we want to avoid introducing a length scaling $h$ into the high-order viscosity, therefore we set